HunterCartier702/RHCSA-Home-Lab/README.md

 # /etc/NetworkManager/system-connections/
 # these scripts have a name that starts with its network interface name
-device - a network interface card connection - configuration used on a device
+device - a network interface card connection - configuration used on a device, usually the 'Name'
-# you can create multiple connections for a device
+# you can create multiple connections for a single device
 $ nmcli general permissions
 ```